nplrkn/qcore/README.md

 It has been tested and works well with several Android phones (Samsung, OnePlus and Oppo) but remains at an early stage of maturity.

-I would welcome collaborators to help improve and mature it.
-Please contact me via a GitHub issue or on LinkedIn if you are interested.
+Please contact me via a GitHub issue or on LinkedIn if you are interested in using this project.

 ## Architecture overview